 Sustainable operations are an ever evolving process that requires not only the Wright Runstad & Company staff, but a partnership with our owners, tenants, and vendors in order to be successful.
 At all our managed properties we continually review energy consumption, evaluate ways to improve efficiencies, and introduce programs to reduce the waste streams, such as recycling and composting programs.
 We provide our tenants best practices in "greening" their workspace, which helps bring a collaborative approach to reducing our buildings' overall carbon footprints.

 Additionally, Wright Runstad & Company has joined with other downtown property owners and managers to share utility data to create a Seattle 2030 District.
-Goals of this initiative are:
+Goals of this initiative, both achieved and ongoing, are:

-- to achieve a 10 percent reduction for operating energy, water consumption, and greenhouse gas emissions of auto and freight in existing buildings by 2015, incrementally increased to a 50 percent reduction by 2030;
+- a 10 percent reduction for operating energy, water consumption, and greenhouse gas emissions of auto and freight in existing buildings by 2015, and start increasing to a 50 percent reduction by 2030;

 - for operating energy of new and renovated buildings, an immediate 60 percent reduction with the focus being to achieve carbon neutrality by 2030;